Shahzayb/jif-chat/README.md

 ## features
 - User can post gif (gif duration is 2 seconds) with text (max length 120 characters)
 - User can make jif with or without getting logged in.
 If they make jif after getting login, then they can delete their own jifs.
-- User can will recieve jifs from other user in real-time and this feature is implemented using `server sent events`
+- User will recieve jifs from other user in real-time and this feature is implemented using `server sent events`

 ## 3rd party services